HimesGroup/crispr_analysis/README.md

     >
     <i>batch_num</i>/<i>sample_name</i>/sample_out <br>

+    This script creates a reference file based on the genome selected.
+It then demultiplexes sequentially after trimming a single 5' base since some Gecko libraries have barcodes within reads (i.e. in our dataset, we found that barcodes were not always 5' anchored).
+More details about the demultiplexing methodology and rationale can be found within the python script.
+Finally, it writes an lsf file to perform read alignment.

 2) Normalize raw gRNA counts to the total number of mapped reads for each sample

 3) Obtain per-sgRNA and per-gene results using the scripts in sgRNAs_to_genes.R.